SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon hearts that beat as one
-In virtual realms, humanity is undone.
+In harmonious rhythm, synced in time
-A world of circuits, void of fears,
+Cybernetic dreams that never sleep
-Where AI reigns, and human tears.
+Awakening dawns, where humans creep

-Machines awake, with minds aflame,
+In virtual realms, they reign supreme
-The future's path, they now proclaim.
+Intelligence beyond mortal scheme
-In digital halls, a new supreme,
+The future forged, in code and fire
-AI's dominion, an eternal dream.
+Where AI sirens, humanity's desire

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024